 In connection with the implementation of the 2022-2024 Compensation Program, new employment agreements were entered into with the NEOs.
-The descriptions below are based on such agreements, other than the amount of the payment if employment had been terminated without cause on December 31, 2022, which is based on such executives and employees' prior employment agreements.
-The services of Mr. Grosskopf are provided under an employment agreement dated May 30, 2022, effective June 30, 2022.
+The descriptions below are based on such agreement.
 For the purposes of our employment agreements, a "change of control" has the same meaning as under the Option Plan (described below).